 Differences in Korean Vocabulary

 One detail to note is that the language used in South Korea is based mostly on the Seoul dialect, and people in this area tend to use words borrowed from the English language quite often.
-By contrast, North Korean speakers primarily adhere to the Pyongyang dialect and prefer to borrow Russian words rather than English terms, when they incorporate other languages at all.
-For this reason, the vocabulary is sometimes different depending on whether one is using the North or South Korean language.
+By contrast, North Korean leaders have urged residents to keep borrowed words out of the Korean language and adhere primarily to the Pyongyang dialect.
+When North Koreans do, on occasion, incorporate other languages, they prefer to borrow from the Russian.

 Dissimilarities in the Written Word

 People learning to write in Korean will notice that both North and South Korea use the same letters (called jamo), but they might look different.
 For example, certain vowels and consonants are considered separate letters in North Korea, while they are kept together as the same letters in the South.
 Many jamo are also placed in a different order according to the version being used.

 The differences do not end with the letters — they apply to whole words, too.
 For instance, there are usually more spaces in the South Korean language than the North’s version, especially while writing pairs of words that make up a single concept when put together.

 Since the Korean language in each region is based on different dialects, it makes sense that some slight pronunciation differences are present in the spoken word.
 This means that certain consonants and vowels are pronounced differently from one area to another, and some letters may be ignored completely when residents of either North or South Korea pronounce words.